 From written-text, your audience is moving towards visual and audio content.
 And, to keep up with the pace, you must do so too.
 Right from the broadcasting of YouTube channels to the introduction of IGTV, social media are all about focusing on video content.

 Furthermore, there were even adjustments in the algorithm of Facebook that placed video posts frequently on the feeds.
 More and more brands are experimenting with this new addition as well.
 If you haven’t tried it yet, you can begin with:

-Marketers are even working their hands on podcasts, either for their business or personal branding.
+Marketers are even working for their hands-on podcasts, either for their business or personal branding.
 As long as you’re providing entertaining content, you’re sure to stay longer in the market.

 6. Not Putting All the Eggs in One Basket

-With every passing day, social media marketing is becoming competitive.
+With every passing day, the marketing of social media is becoming competitive.
 And, those who’re successful with tactics and techniques have already realized that they shouldn’t be focusing on every channel.
 But only the ones that are best-performing for their business.

 Gone are the days when you were compelled to join platforms only because everybody was doing so.
 Today, it’s essential to choose such platforms where your niche audience is available.

 Even if you have to restrict your presence to two platforms, it’s completely fine, until or unless they’re bringing you a fantastic ROI.
 The more distractions you’ll have, the more you’ll lose your focus.
 So, begin by analyzing your audience and where they’re present.
 After that, set your business goals and start your social media marketing.